 If you have a sound-card having a hardware synthesizer, such as the Soundblaster Live, or Audigy cards (which use the emu10k1/emu10k2 synthesizer chip), you can get around this by installing the free kX Project software, which allows you to load soundfonts of your choice, which can be much better quality.

-To use soundfonts, a better alternative on Mac OS X, is to use AU Lab or SimpleSynth.
+To use soundfonts, another alternative on Mac OS X, is to use AU Lab or SimpleSynth.
 You can also use a VST soundfont player instrument plug-in (such as the Bismark BS-16) in GarageBand, with little or no latency.

 On Linux, you have a lot of MIDI software (including sequence-editors), available for free, and Linux itself is free.